Program and Advisor Information

 Contact the department for advisor information.

-Successful completion of this course of study, in the context of other program requirements, with respect to K-12 teacher licensure, satisfies the undergraduate portion of the requirements for the professional entry-level credential at the master’s degree level.
-This program leads toward but does not satisfy, the requirements for recommendation to the Michigan Department of Education for K-12 endorsement as a Teacher of Students with Speech-Language Impairment.
-This program of study meets all requirements of the Council for Exceptional Children and the American Speech-Language-Hearing Association.
+Successful completion of this course of study, in the context of other program requirements with respect to K-12 teacher licensure, satisfies the undergraduate portion of the requirements for the professional entry-level credential at the master’s degree level.
+This program leads toward, but does not satisfy, the requirements for recommendation to the Michigan Department of Education for K-12 endorsement as a Teacher of Students with Speech-Language Impairment, endorsement code SB, and Michigan Standard Elementary Teaching Certificate.
 The Michigan Test for Teacher Certification (MTTC) covering this field is #057, “Speech-Language Impairment.”

 Students must meet the following requirements for admission: